build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ![EventBridge Rule](/images/0019.png)

-Next check the target of the EventBridge Rule.
+Next check the target of the EventBridge rule.
 You should see one SNS target and one Lambda target.

 ![Targets](/images/0020.png)